Artist Laura Bethmann Focuses on Flowers

 The studio is also furnished with a giant architectural drawing table she purchased off Craig’s list, plus a metal cabinet that she found in a surplus store that has dozens of drawers perfect for holding drawings and papers.
 Paintings and frames hide in alcoves.
 There’s a quiet corner of the attic by the brick chimney with a chaise and pillows and shelves of art books nearby.

 Like many other artists, she has collected snippets of inspiration from magazines and trips to museums, as well as a favorite drawing of Peter Rabbit done by her daughter many years ago.
 “Cara is finishing her art degree in art history from Stockton,” Bethmann commented

-From the attic windows, the extensive gardens are spread out below.
+In the summer from the attic windows, the extensive gardens are spread out below.
 The garden is where she finds inspiration for her nature printing and paintings.
-“It’s August and not the best time for gardens, but the humidity has made the herbs more fragrant than ever.”

 Bethmann will have a one woman show at the Pennsylvania Horticultural Society in May “Nature Print Paintings” and will offer two workshops at the McLean Library and Meadowbrook Farm in Abington, Township, Pa. in June.
 For more information go to www.phsonline.org